Large Tunable Thermoelectric Effects in Superconducting Spin Valves with Commercially Available Materials: Thermoelectricity via non-equilibrium quasiclassical theory

-The interfaces to the ferromagnets are modeled by spin-active boundary conditions~\cite{eschrig_njp_15, ouassou_prb_18}.
-These are characterized by a conductance $G_0$, the length $l$ of the superconductor, a polarization $P$, a spin-mixing $G_{\varphi}$, and the average interface magnetization direction $\boldsymbol{m}$.
-The numerical values $G_0/G=1/3.5$ with $G$ the bulk conductance, $l=1.5\xi$ and $P=0.8$ are chosen to match the experimental values, while the spin-mixing angle is typically taken to be a fitting parameter and is set to $G_{\varphi}/G_0=2.75$.
-The ferromagnets themselves are treated as non-superconducting metallic reservoirs at temperatures $0.07T_c$ and $0.12T_c$ for the soft (MgO-Fe) and hard (Fe-Co) ferromagnets, respectively.
-The thermovoltage $\Delta V$ is found by solving the root-finding problem $I(\Delta V)=0$, where the current $I$ is calculated from the Green function after solving the Usadel equation.
-Figure \ref{fig:numerical_model}(b) shows the thermovoltage as a function of the angle difference $\Delta\theta$.
+A point requiring clarification is that while the temperature gradient and resulting thermovoltage are measured across the entire stack of materials in the experiment, the temperature gradient and thermovoltage are measured across the superconducting region in the theoretical modeling.
+However, this procedure is warranted for two reasons.
+As shown in \cite{supplemental}, the simulations for the local temperature profile reveal that the vast majority of the temperature drop occurs precisely across the Fe/MgO/V interfaces and the superconductor, and not in the ferromagnets themselves.
+Moreover, the voltage drop across the junction has its primary contribution coming from the interfaces between the ferromagnets and the superconductor due to the MgO-barrier providing a high resistance.
+This matches the assumptions made in the theoretical model.

 We use micromagnetic simulations for four different RKKY couplings, as shown in Figure \ref{fig:numerical_model}(c), to model the thermoelectric response to an applied magnetic field.
-The thermovoltage as a function of the applied magnetic field is presented in Figure \ref{fig:numerical_model}(d), and does qualitatively match the experimental data in Figure \ref{Fig2}(a).
+The thermovoltage as a function of the applied magnetic field is presented in Figure \ref{fig:numerical_model}(d), and does qualitatively match the experimental data in the inset.
 The difference in magnitude of the thermovoltage between the simulations and measurements may be attributed to the restriction in quasiclassical theory regarding how the reservoirs are treated.
-Normal and ferromagnetic reservoirs are described by the same Green function due to the requirement of a weak spin polarization in the quasiclassical approximation, unlike the strongly polarized ferromagnet Fe used in the experiment, and this likely reduces the numerically simulated value for $\Delta V$.
-No such methodology restriction applies to the interfacial polarization in our treatment, however, which can model strongly polarized ferromagnetic interfaces ~\cite{eschrig_njp_15}.
+Normal and ferromagnetic reservoirs are described by the same Green's function due to the requirement of a weak spin polarization in the quasiclassical approximation, unlike the strongly polarized ferromagnet Fe used in the experiment, and this likely reduces the numerically simulated value for $\Delta V$.
+No such methodology restriction applies to the interfacial polarization in our treatment, however, which can model strongly polarized ferromagnetic interfaces ~\cite{eschrig_njp_15}. \\